What to Look for in a Corporate Sale

 Receiving Offers from Corporate Buyers?

-Here are some considerations to help decide if selling to corporate is the right path for you.
+Here are some considerations to help decide if selling to a corporate consolidator is the right path for you and, if so, what decisions to make and when.

 1. Before Sale Terms